gaulinsoft/jTypes/README.md

 console.assert(jTypes.isSimpleObject(color.blue), 'Color.blue');
 ```

-If an instance of the `Color` class is instantiated, the fields will have their initial primitive values.
+If an instance of the `Color` class is instantiated, the fields will have their default primitive values.
 This is demonstrated by the `assert()` calls in the previous example.
-These fields can then be assigned any type of reference such as arrays, dates, or objects upon instantiation.
+These fields can then be assigned any type of reference upon instantiation such as arrays, dates, functions, or objects.

 ```javascript
 var AlphaColor = jTypes('sealed', Color,